 Agreeing with some accounts, the name “Bushbaby” derives probably from its shrill baby-like cry or its adorable appearance.

-On your Uganda tour in Kibale, this amazing big saucer-eyed Monkey can be spotted during night forest walks in the Kanyanchu region.
+On your Uganda tour, the Galagos in Kibale National Park are spotted during night forest walks in the Kanyanchu region.

 Note: Bushbabies mainly hunt at night.
 They spend the day sleeping in tree hollows and thick vegetation.
 However, comes out after sunset around 7-8 pm to feed basically on insects though, fruits are eaten too.

-If you would like to discover much about Bushbabies, here we go!
+If you would like to discover much about Bushbabies in Kibale Forest National Park, here we go!

 Bushbabies are amazing unmistakable primates while on your safari Uganda tour in Kibale National Park.

 They hold soft woolly fur that’s grey, brown, or reddish to yellowish brown.
 However, the most prominent feature of the Galago is its amazing big saucer-like eyes that give it good night vision.